 A Sunday Drive

 Upon arrival that fateful Sunday morning, we were happy to find the truck in the lot for customer parking and not out on the main sales lot.
 We went to the showroom, from here things slowly started to go downhill.
-We walked to the counter where we saw a few Salespeople standing around and asked for the Salesman that Melissa was working with, as he said he would be expecting us that morning.
-It took them a while to realize that he was not there, so they found another Salesman to help us.
+Walking to the counter, were a few Salespeople standing around.
+We asked for the Salesman that Melissa was working with, as he was expecting us that morning.
+It took them a while to realize that he was out for the day, so they found another Salesman to help us.

 Let’s Make a Deal

 When we got back to AutoNation, we sat down with the Salesman to start the negotiation.
 We let the Salesman know that we had already secured financing through our Credit Union and that we would be trading our car.
 We gave him the payoff information on the car and what we wanted to pay for the truck.
 Knowing that they would lowball us on our the trade-in, we made a low offer on the 2005 Silverado.